Course Title: Research in creative practice

 Upon successful completion of this course, you will be able to:

-- Analyse and reflect upon the relationship between structured research and creative practice
+- Analyse and articulate the relationship between structured research and creative practice.

-- Critically reflect on a range of theories in relation to contemporary art practice
+- Critically reflect on a range of theories, debates, and the work of other arts practitioners and professionals in relation to your creative practice.

 Overview of Learning Activities

-In this course you will engage with theories and methodologies of research as a way of defining and exploring your practice.
-You will engage in a range of learning activities that explore the relationship between research and practice, and be exposed to a range of strategies and methodologies for realising your projects.
+You will engage with theories and methodologies of research as a way of defining and exploring your practice.
+Learning activities will introduce you to a range of strategies and methodologies for realising your projects.

-The course is organised into a series of weekly lectures, workshops and tutorials designed to develop your awareness of research and to implement this into your practice.
-Central to this is the role of exegetical writing in identifying your concepts and articulating how this informs your practice.
-The plan of an exegesis will be developed through lectures and workshops.
+The course is organised into a series of lectures and workshops designed to develop your understanding of research and methods to implement in your practice.
+Central to this is the role of exegesis writing in identifying your concepts and articulating how this nforms your practice.
+The plan of your exegesis will be developed through face to face workshops.

-You will also receive verbal and/or written feedback from academic staff and peers through a variety of consultations and tutorials.
-This feedback will help you to track how your learning is progressing against the specified learning outcomes for this course.
-In classes you will engage in critical reflection and reviews.
+You will receive verbal and/or written feedback from academic staff and peers through tutorials and consultations and engage in critical reflection and reviews of your written work.

 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.